quicwg/base-drafts/draft-ietf-quic-recovery.md

 The peer might report acknowledgment delays that are larger than the peer's max_ack_delay during the handshake (Section 13.2.1 of {{QUIC-TRANSPORT}}).
-To account for this, the endpoint SHOULD ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
+To account for this, the endpoint SHOULD ignore max_ack_delay until the handshake is confirmed (as defined in Section 4.1.2 of {{QUIC-TLS}}).
 When they occur, these large acknowledgment delays are likely to be non-repeating and limited to the handshake.
 The endpoint can therefore use them without limiting them to the max_ack_delay, avoiding unnecessary inflation of the RTT estimate.

-Note however that a large acknowledgment delay can result in a substantially inflated smoothed_rtt, if there is either an error in the peer's reporting of the acknowledgment delay or in the endpoint's min_rtt estimate.
+Note, however, that a large acknowledgment delay can result in a substantially inflated smoothed_rtt, if there is either an error in the peer's reporting of the acknowledgment delay or in the endpoint's min_rtt estimate.
 Therefore, prior to handshake confirmation, an endpoint MAY ignore RTT samples if adjusting